REMY: HEAD-FIXED BEHAVIOR AND ELECTROPHYSIOLOGY IN RATS

 • 3-8 months of recordings from behaving animals

-• Validated for chronic electrophysiology, including ECoG arrays and silicon probes
+• Validated for chronic ECoG arrays and silicon probes

 Related publications

-Data collected on behaving head-fixed rats has so far led to one publication:
+Data collected on behaving head-fixed rats has so far led to several publications, some of which have already been through peer-review:

 A methods paper describing all procedures is in preparation.